Meet the Team

 Venezya is in her last year of a Bachelor of Arts with Honours in Psychology and a minor in Women’s and Gender Studies at the U of R. During the 2023-2024 school year, she completed an undergraduate honours thesis investigating the relationship between mental health outcomes, gender-based discrimination, and migraines among women.
 Her research interests are related to health psychology, and specifically, how pain-related disorders, psychological wellbeing, and individual differences play influence women's overall health.

-Hannah (she/her) is an undergraduate psychology student at the U of R and one of Dr. Gordon's honours students for 2024 - 2025.
-She is currently working on a research proposal to explore learning outcomes and participant engagement with the Coping with Infertility self-help program.
+Aamina (she/her) is an undergraduate psychology student at the U of R and one of Dr. Gordon's honours students for 2025 - 2026.
+Thanks to a summer scholarship from NSERC, she is currently working on a research proposal to monitor physiological and psychological changes throughout the menstrual cycle using smart ring technology.

 Alumni